 10. Commission Discussion and Findings.
-Settlements presented to the Commission are not ordinary contracts between private parties.
+The Commission begins with the general statement that settlements presented to the Commission are not ordinary contracts between private parties.
 U.S. Gypsum, Inc. v.
 Ind.
-Gas Co., 735 N.E.2d 790, 803 (Ind.
-2000).
+Gas Corp., 735 N.E.2d 790, 803 (Ind.
+2009).
 When the Commission approves a settlement, that settlement "loses its status as a strictly private contract and takes on a public interest gloss."
-Id. (quoting Citizens Action Coal. of Ind., Inc. v.
-PSI Energy, Inc., 664 N.E.2d 401, 406 (Ind.
+Id. (quoting Citizens Action Coalition v.
+PSI Energy, 664 N.E.2d 401, 406 (Ind.
 Ct.
 App.
 1996)).
 Thus, the Commission "may not accept a settlement merely because the private parties are satisfied; rather [the Commission] must consider whether the public interest will be served by accepting the settlement."
-Citizens Action Coal., 664 N.E.2d at 406.
+Citizens Action Coalition, 664 N.E.
+2d at 406.

-Further, any Commission decision, ruling, or order, including the approval of a settlement, must be supported by specific findings of fact and sufficient evidence.
-U.S. Gypsum, 735 N.E.2d at 795 (citing Citizens Action Coal. of Ind., Inc. v.
-Pub.
-Serv.
-Co. of Ind., Inc., 582 N.E.2d 330, 331 (Ind.
+The Commission is not required to accept a settlement simply because the parties have agreed to it, and agreements filed by some or all of the parties must still be supported by probative evidence.
+Id.
+Furthermore, any Commission decision, ruling, or order - including the approval of a settlement - must be supported by specific findings of fact and sufficient evidence.
+U.S. Gypsum, 735 N.E.2d at 795 (citing Citizens Action Coalition v.
+Public Serv.
+Co., 582 N.E.2d 330, 331 (Ind.
 1991)).
 The Commission's own procedural rules require that settlements be supported by probative evidence.
 170 IAC 1-1.1-17(d).
-Therefore, before the Commission can approve the Settlement Agreement, we must determine whether the evidence in this Cause sufficiently supports the conclusions that the Settlement Agreement is reasonable, just, and consistent with the purpose of Ind.
-Code ch.
-8-1-2, and that such agreement serves the public interest.
+Therefore, before the Commission can approve the Settlement Agreement, we must determine whether the evidence in this Cause sufficient supports the conclusions that the Settlement Agreement is reasonable, just, and consistent with the purpose of Indiana Code § 8-1-2, and that such agreement serves the public interest.